henrow5/bank-tech-test/README.md

 ## Introduction

-This is a small banking program I wrote.
-I believe it meets the brief above.
+This is a small banking program I wrote to meet the specification above.

 Program running in node REPL
 ![screenshot](./program-demo.png)